kingkvk/workshop/Day1-Agenda.md

 ### 1. What is a Learning Management System (LMS)?
 - Definition: A software application to deliver, manage, and track learning content and progress.
-- Use Cases: Universities, corporate training, online courses.
+- Use Cases: Universities, Schools, corporate training, online courses.
-- Example: Canvas, Moodle, EdX platforms enable course delivery, assignments, and progress tracking.

 ### 2. Overview of the Full Stack Technology
 - **React.js (Frontend)**